List of Roman emperors

 The fall of the Western Roman Empire is dated either from the de facto date of 476, when Romulus Augustulus was deposed by the Germanic Herulians led by Odoacer, or the de jure date of 480, on the death of Julius Nepos, when Eastern emperor Zeno ended recognition of a separate Western court.
 Historians typically refer to the empire in the centuries that followed as the "Byzantine Empire", governed by the Byzantine emperors.
 (Note: The term basileus eventually replaced augustus as the official title of the emperor, although both were seen as equals already by the times of Constantine I.) Given that "Byzantine" is a later historiographical designation and the inhabitants and emperors of the empire continually maintained Roman identity, this designation is not used universally and continues to be a subject of specialist debate.
 (Note: The Byzantine Empire is universally recognized as the remnant, continuation or later stage of the Roman Empire.
 There is no universally agreed date used to separate the ancient Roman and "Byzantine" empires, with proposed dates ranging in age from 284 to 717.
 Some authors reject the term "Byzantine" entirely.)
 Under Justinian I, in the sixth century, a large portion of the western empire was retaken, including Italy, Africa, and part of Spain.
 Over the course of the centuries thereafter, most of the imperial territories were lost, which eventually restricted the empire to Anatolia and the Balkans.
 (Note: Spain was lost in 625 and Africa in 698.
 A large portion of Italy was conquered by the Lombards already under Justinian I's successor, Justin II.
 Rome and its surroundings remained under imperial control until 756, when they became the Papal States, though the last Italian holdouts were not lost until 1071 with the fall of Bari.
 The seventh century also saw much of the empire's eastern and southern territories lost permanently to Arab Muslim conquests.)
 The line of emperors continued until the death of Constantine XI Palaiologos at the fall of Constantinople in 1453, when the remaining territories were conquered by the Ottoman Turks led by Sultan Mehmed II.
 (Note: There is no generally-accepted count of Roman emperors given that different scholars sometimes include and omit different emperors (see Legitimacy).
-This list includes 170 emperors, 8 of whose legitimacy is disputed in scholarship (including the obscure figure of Silbannacus, whose existence and role are shrouded in mystery, and the four emperors of Nicaea, who are often seen as the "legitimate" emperors during the interregnum of 1204–1261), and 4 ruling empresses for a total of 174 monarchs.
-Also included are 35 junior co-emperors, 3 of whose legitimacy is debated, and 1 junior co-empress (Thekla).
-All in all, this list thus includes a total of 210 occupants of the Roman imperial office.)
+This list includes 174 emperors, 11 of whose legitimacy is disputed in scholarship (also including the four emperors of Nicaea, who are often seen as the "legitimate" emperors during the interregnum of 1204–1261), and 4 ruling empresses for a total of 178 monarchs.
+Also included are 34 junior co-emperors, 1 junior co-empress (Thekla), and 2 co-empresses in Thessalonica.
+All in all, this list thus includes a total of 215 occupants of the Roman imperial office.)
 In the aftermath of the conquest, Mehmed II proclaimed himself kayser-i Rûm ("Caesar of the Romans"), (Note: This was one of the titles used for the emperors in Constantinople by Ottoman writers prior to 1453.) thus claiming to be the new emperor, a claim maintained by succeeding sultans.
 Competing claims of succession to the Roman Empire have also been forwarded by various other states and empires, and by numerous later pretenders.